Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks: Results and Discussion

 \subsection{Patch Distribution Analysis}

-As explained in the beginning of Section~\ref{subsec:proposed}, the algorithm receives as input a list of possible patch sizes and a correspondent distribution.
+As explained at the beginning of Section~\ref{subsec:proposed}, the algorithm receives as input a list of possible patch sizes and a correspondent distribution.
 In fact, any distribution could be used, including uniform or multinomial.
-Given the influence of this distribution over the proposed algorithm, experiments have been conducted to determine the most appropriate distribution in our case.
+Given the influence of this distribution over the proposed algorithm, experiments have been conducted to determine the most appropriate distribution.
 Towards this, we selected and compared three distinct distributions.
-First is the \textbf{uniform} distribution over a range of values, i.e., given two extreme points, all intermediate values inside this range should have the same probability of being selected.
+First is the \textbf{uniform} distribution over a range of values, i.e., given two extreme points, all intermediate values (extremes included) inside this range should have the same probability of being selected.
 Second is the uniform distribution but over selected values (and not a range).
-In this case, referenced as \textbf{uniform fixed}, the probability distribution is equally divided into the given values (the intermediate points have no probability of being selected).
+In this case, referenced as \textbf{uniform fixed}, the probability distribution is equally divided into the given values (the remaining intermediate points have no probability of being selected).
 The last distribution evaluated is the \textbf{multinomial}.
-In this case, ordinary values inside a range have the same probability but several given points have twice the chance to be selected.
+In this case, ordinary values inside a range have the same probability but several given points have twice the chance of being selected.

 The main difference between the evaluated distributions is related to the prior knowledge of the application.
 In the uniform distribution, no prior knowledge is assumed, and all patch sizes from the input range have the same probability, taking more time to converge the model.
 The uniform fixed distribution assumes a good knowledge of the application and only pre-defined patch sizes can be (equally) selected and evaluated, taking less time to converge the model.
 The multinomial distribution tries to blend previous ideas.
-Assuming certain prior knowledge of the application, the multinomial distribution weights the probabilities allowing the network to give more attention to specific pre-defined patch sizes but without discarding the others.
+Assuming a certain prior knowledge of the application, the multinomial distribution weighs the probabilities allowing the network to give more attention to specific pre-defined patch sizes but without discarding the others.
 If prior intuition is confirmed, these pre-defined patch sizes are randomly selected more often and the network should converge faster.
-Otherwise, the proposed process is still able to use other (non pre-defined) patch sizes and converge the network anyway.
+Otherwise, the proposed process is still able to use other (non-pre-defined) patch sizes and converge the network anyway.